north-road/slyr/docs/user_guide/tools.md

 | ---- | ---|
 | **ESRI** .mxd | **QGIS** .qgs, .qgz |

-Adds layers from an MXD document to the current project, respecting their original symbology.
+This tool will add layers from an MXD document to the current project, with each layers original symbology, including labels and placement.
+It won't be automatically saved, so remember to save it once it comes in.
+The layers will source the data from the original location.
+This tool could be used to bring in multiple mxds into a single project using the Batch Process tool.

 ![Add layers from MXD](../images/mxd-layers.png)